 Get ready for many choices of tourist attractions and things to do in the Isle of Arran.
 People unfamiliar with Scottish travel may assume the Isle of Arran, sitting off Scotland’s west coast, is quiet.
 Yet, in recent years, the Isle of Arran came to the forefront of island travel scenes with exciting things to do, beautiful places to visit and fun-filled attractions.
 The current population of 5000 does not make it bustling.
 But as tourists arrive to find out what the Isle of Arran is about, this population could grow.
-Especially as people buy holiday properties in the Isle of Arran to enjoy quick getaways.
+Especially as people purchase holiday properties in the Isle of Arran to enjoy quick getaways.
 You will never be short of things to do here, especially since most activities in the Isle of Arran actively explore the great outdoors.

 Things to Do in the Isle of Arran